Last Updated on June 20, 2023 by Christina

-If you’re new to the RV lifestyle, you might be familiar with big motorhomes or fifth wheels.
-But did you know that there are many small RVs available like pop-ups, teardrop campers, lightweight trailers, and more?
-These tiny but mighty options can pack lots of features into a compact footprint.
-This makes them perfect for those who love the outdoors and camping but also enjoy having a few creature comforts.
+If you’re new to the RV lifestyle, you might be familiar with distinct Class C motorhomes or fifth wheels.
+But did you know that there are many small RVs available like pop-ups, teardrop campers, lightweight travel trailers and even Class B motorhomes?
+These tiny but mighty options can pack loads of features into a compact footprint.
+This makes them perfect for those who love camping and also enjoy having a few creature comforts.
 And they’re great for first-time buyers, too!
 Here are five reasons why small campers make excellent starter RVs.

 One of the biggest advantages of owning a small camper is the weight factor… or lack of it.
-Most pop-up campers and teardrop trailers weigh in at less than 3,500 lbs., which means you don’t need a truck with heavy towing capacity to take on big adventures.
+Most pop-up campers and teardrop trailers weigh less than 3,500 lbs., which means you don’t need a truck with a heavy tow rating to take on big adventures.
 These lightweight travel trailers can be towed behind an SUV or minivan.
-There are also ultralight options for those with even smaller vehicles, like the svelte Coachmen Clipper 9.0TD Express which has a curb weight of only 1080 lbs.
+There are also ultralight options for those with even smaller vehicles, like the sleek Coachmen Clipper 9.0TD Express which has a curb weight of only 1,418 lbs.
 Whatever you choose, make sure you don’t exceed your vehicle’s max towing capacity.
 Not sure what your vehicle can safely tow?
-Grab your vehicle information and check out our Tow Rating Guide.
+Grab your vehicle information and check out our Tow Capacity Guide.

 2. Small campers are easy to tow and park

 Have you ever woken up sore from a night spent sleeping in a tent on the ground?
 Or wished you had a microwave to make a quick meal instead of building a fire?
 Then you’ll love the amenities that a small camper offers.
-These range from basic (just a bed) to feature loaded (wet bath, kitchen, TV, A/C, and more).
-If all you need is a comfortable place to sleep and your main concern is weight, consider the Rove Lite by Travel Lite.
+These range from basic to feature-loaded.
+If you want a comfortable place to sleep and your main concern is weight, consider the Rove Lite by Travel Lite.
 This ultra-lightweight travel trailer is available in multiple floorplans to sleep up to four and weighs less than 1,900 lbs.
 Pop-up campers offer more room; with sleeping space for up to six, the Clipper 108ST Sport is a great option for camping with the whole family.
-If an indoor kitchen, bathroom, and WiFi, are at the top of your wish list, check out the Little Guy Max teardrop camper.
+If an indoor kitchen, bathroom and WiFi are at the top of your wish list, check out the Little Guy Max teardrop camper.
 For a small camper you don’t have to tow, the Thor Scope might be perfect for you.
 This agile B van from Thor Motor Coach is easy to park and can be your basecamp for going off the grid or exploring new cities.

 5. Small campers are affordable